AurelienBesnier/spice/doc/guide.rst

 Calibration points file
 -----------------------

-| The calibration points file contains the captors which is used to convert the results from a number of photons to irradiance.
-This function only work for the simulation with captors.
+| The calibration points file contains the sensors which is used to convert the results from a number of photons to irradiance.
+This function only work for the simulation with sensors.
 |
 | This is an example of this file